spine-tools/SpineOpt.jl/docs/src/how_to/set_up_representative_days_for_investment_problems.md

     Note that representative days often limit the ability to properly account for seasonal storages.
 However, SpineOpt takes this into account and allows for seasonal storage.

 1. Select the representative periods.
-For example if you are modelling a year, you can select a few weeks (one in summer, one in winder, and one in mid season).
+For example if you are modelling a year, you can select a few weeks (one in summer, one in winder, and one in mid-season).
 1. For each representative period, create a [temporal\_block](@ref) specifying [block\_start](@ref), [block\_end](@ref) and [resolution](@ref).
 1. Associate these [temporal\_block](@ref)s to some [node](@ref)s and [unit](@ref)s in your system,